Peter Swann: Scunthorpe United

 He became chairman of Scunthorpe United during the 2013 pre-season, seeing off competition from Sheffield-based boxing promoter Dennis Hobson for the post.
 He sacked manager Brian Laws following the first-round FA Cup defeat to local rivals Grimsby Town.
 In 2015, he said of his takeover: "We picked up a club with no systems in place, it was run as a hobby and that is what we have cleared up.
 There were no records in several departments, no invoices, no purchase ledger, no structure and certainly no leadership at key levels and it has been a huge job to try and achieve."

 Swann held an 87.5% stake in the club, as of November 2016.

 In December 2013, he spoke of his intent to construct a new stadium for Scunthorpe by 2015.
 The club were later scheduled to move in to the new ground for the start of the 2016-2017 English football season.
-After delays and complications over the new stadium's location, the club were unable to proceed with this plan and instead are looked to redevelop their current home.
+After delays and complications over the new stadium's location, the club were unable to proceed with this plan and instead looked to redevelop their current home.

 Under his direction, Scunthorpe waived shirt sponsorship money and allowed the charity Prostate Cancer UK to have their name and logo displayed on the front of the team's shirts, to help raise awareness of the disease during the 2015-2016 season.
 The charity's director of fundraising said he was "incredibly grateful" to Swann and his family for their support in an "exciting project".
 In 2021, Scunthorpe made Cancer Research UK their main shirt sponsors.

 In August 2020 The Scunthorpe Telegraph described Mr Swann as "having earned his justified reputation as a ‘sacker'."

+In May 2021, Swann revealed to fans that he had transferred Glanford Park, the training ground, car park and surrounding land to his other business Coolsilk Property and Investment Ltd, in exchange for £11 million worth of loans.
 On 31 March 2022 with the club 10 points adrift at the bottom of League Two and his position attracting considerable public criticism, Swann announced his resignation as chairman with immediate effect.
 His family remain majority shareholders, but on 21 July 2022 he indicated that discussions over a sale were at an advanced stage.
 In September, it was reported that takeover talks had collapsed.